 Do your clothes have a moldy, mildew or sour smell?
-Learn this quick trick on how to get the smell out of towels?
+Learn this quick trick on how to get the smell out of towels.

 This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 As an Amazon Associate, I earn from qualifying purchases.
 Check out my privacy policy for more info.

-I know you’ve all done it, left the clothes sitting in the washing machine too long.
+I know you’ve all done it, You’ve gone into the laundry room and realized you left the clothes sitting in the washing machine too long.
 When you go to pull them out, they have a horrible mildew smell.
-I just went to do laundry and our pool towels were stuffed in a tall laundry basket.
-Man, those smelly towels had been in there a long time!

 If you’ve ever tried to wash musty smells out of clothes the regular way, you know that doesn’t really take the smell out.
 I’ve washed clothes two and three times before and the stinky smell just doesn’t come out.
-Keep reading to learn how to get the stinky smell out of towels.
+Keep reading to learn how to get the stinky smells out of towels.

 How to get the smell out of moldy towels

 You load your smelly clothes or bath towels in the washing machine for a load of laundry.
 Don’t stuff your machine or do a large load because you want the towels to have room to slosh around and get nice and clean.
+Small loads definitely work better for this.
+You can use either a front load washer or a top loader.

 How to get mildew smell out of towels using baking soda.